Fighting age-related disease with food

 Beetroot for blood pressure

 We know that as you age, blood pressure can become a growing concern.
-You might be surprised to know that some foods can actually contribute to lowering blood pressure!
+However, you might be surprised to know that some foods can actually contribute to lowering blood pressure!

 In fact, one study found that beetroot juice could lower blood pressure in as little as 24 hours!